 Assistant Professor of Civil and Environmental Engineering

-- 2014, PhD, Mechanical Engineering and Materials Science, Duke University
+- 2014, Doctoral Degree, Mechanical Engineering, Duke University

-- 2010, Bachelors, Theoretical and Applied Mechanics, Fudan University
+- 2010, Bachelor's Degree, Applied Mathematics, Fudan University

 Qiming Wang is an Assistant Professor at Sonny Astani Department of Civil and Environmental Engineering.
 He received PhD in Mechanical Engineering and Materials Science of Duke University in 2014.
 Thereafter, he was a postdoctoral associate in Mechanical Engineering at Massachusetts Institute of Technology.
 He won MRS Graduate Student Award, ACS Arthur K. Doolittle Award, ASME Best Student Paper Award, Lew Pre-doctoral Fellowship and Kewaunee Student Achievement Award.
 His research has been widely reported by Discovery, Washington Post, BBC Focus, NBC News, Wall Street Journal, Physics Today and NSF News.